ZakaryGates/111111/Closure.md

 ## Getting Closure

 Getting Closure is quick and easy.
-Use Subversion to checkout a copy from [Closure's repository](https://code.google.com/p/closure-library/source/checkout):
+Use either Git or Subversion to checkout a copy from [Closure's repository](https://github.com/google/closure-library):

 ```
 svn checkout https://github.com/google/closure-library/trunk closure-library-read-only